Top 13 Bottled Water Brands

 Ferrarelle Naturally Sparkling Mineral Water Logo

-Ferrarelle mineral water is naturally saturated with gas, not in the factory, but underground, as it passes through the depths of the extinct volcano Roccamonfina.
-It rises upwards and erupts as a fountain from beneath the ground in the middle of Sorgenti di Riardo Park.
-The cold geyser is surrounded by groves of oak and olive trees, which improve local ecology.
+Ferrarelle mineral water is naturally gassed, not in a factory, but underground, passing through the bowels of the extinct volcano Roccamonfina.
+It rises from underground as a fountain in the center of the Sorgenti di Riardo Park.
+The cold geyser is surrounded by groves of oak and olive trees, which enhance local ecology.

-Ferrarelle company itself was founded in 1893.
-However, Italians have used its unique source for more than ten centuries because this water has a pleasant, rich taste.
+Ferrarelle itself was founded in 1893.
+However, Italians have been using this unique source for more than 10 centuries because the water has a pleasant, rich flavor.
 It contains a large number of minerals, including:

 • fluoride;